 The two men continued trapping together, and Johnson continued his transformation into a legitimate mountain man.
 Firstly, he grows to 6’2” and 240 pounds.
 Apparently, he had a mountain man growth spurt.
 He also develops a very keen sense of smell.
 His strength becomes legendary.
 Allegedly, he can kill a man just by slamming him to the ground.
 Native American’s even fear his kick.
 I’m not sure why that’s singled out, but it’s a big deal apparently.
 One of his friends even claims that he killed two Native Americans with a single kick.

-Further evidence of Johnson’s strength come after he is appointed as a member of the camp police in a Native American camp.
-This is likely a camp where they rounded up multiple tribes of Native Americans while they would be moved to other land.
+Further evidence of Johnson’s strength comes after he is appointed as a member of the camp police in a Native American camp.
+This is likely a camp where they rounded up multiple tribes of Native Americans while they would be moved to other lands.
 During his time as a member of camp police, he broke up a knife fight between a Blackfoot and a Shoshoni.
 He did this by busting their heads together and killing them.

-In addition to being a trapper, Johnson also operated a woodyard that sold wood up and down the Missouri river.
-During one of his deliveries he came across a family that had been slaughtered by the Blackfoot tribe.
+In addition to being a trapper, Johnson also operated a woodyard that sold wood up and down the Missouri River.
+During one of his deliveries, he came across a family that had been slaughtered by the Blackfoot tribe.
 He found that two of the sons were killed and scalped.
 The 18-year-old daughter had been tortured, raped, killed and scalped.
 The husband, who was found to be named Mr Morgan, was scalped but still alive.
 Mrs Morgan was not at the scene initially, but she came looking for her family with a hatchet in hand.
 She was able to kill four of the warriors and the rest left with the still barely alive Mr Morgan.

 Johnson assisted the woman, later to be known as Crazy Woman Morgan, in burying her children and the scalp of his husband.
 He then built her a small shack to live in.
 She stayed there safely, not disturbed by the Native Americans, who were terrified of her.
 This woman will have a part to play towards the end of our story.

 In the Spring of 1847, Johnson felt that it was time for him to settle down and start a family.
 As you can imagine, finding a wife as a mountain man is pretty difficult.
-So, Johnson decides to travel to the Flathead camp nearby and offers the sub chief gifts in exchange for his daughter.
+So, Johnson decides to travel to the Flathead camp nearby and offers the sub-chief gifts in exchange for his daughter.
 This actually worked and the sub chief’s daughter, The Swan, was married to Johnson.

 The couple moved to Johnson’s cabin and were relatively happy together.
 I could not find much information stating that they were unhappy, so I assume they were at least enjoying each other's company.

 After their honeymoon phase, Johnson had to get back to trapping, so he set out on an expedition leaving The Swan with a pony and a gun for protection.
-Unfortunately, members of the Crow tribe found her, and saw that she was alone.
+Unfortunately, members of the Crow tribe found her and saw that she was alone.
 So they broke into the home, attacked her, killed her, and scalped her.
 They also stole every possession from the cabin including The Swan’s pony as well as all of the other horses.